-This spring, the NHA presents Cape Verde in Our Soul an exhibition that expands upon our 2021 display, Shoulder on Which We Stand, which explored the Cape Verde–Nantucket connection.
-This year’s presentation will feature historic photos, mementos, and a mini-theater presenting short films based on recently conducted oral histories from Nantucket’s Cape Verde community.
+Expanding on our 2021 display, Shoulders Upon Which We Stand, which explored the Cape Verde–Nantucket connection, this year’s presentation will feature historic photos, mementos, and a mini-theater presenting short films based on recently conducted oral histories from Nantucket’s Cape Verde community.

 The Cape Verde archipelago off the coast of Senegal has a long history, and a long association with Nantucket.
 It was once a major hub of the transatlantic slave trade, which contributed to its mixed European and African heritage.
 Cape Verdeans and Nantucketers first laid eyes on each other during the whaling days of the eighteenth and nineteenth centuries.
 Whaling ships from America stopped at the Cape Verde islands for supplies and, very often, to augment their crews.
 Surviving crew lists document this common practice.

 A fraction of those crewmen found their way back to Nantucket and became part of the Nantucket community.
 However, the most significant “diaspora” of Cape Verdeans arriving on Nantucket occurred in the early twentieth century when Cape Verdean immigrants looking for better lives arrived in New Bedford and were drawn to Nantucket to work in the large-scale commercial cranberry bogs.